 This post updated:

-I love decorating with old English riding boots and English saddles, but often the condition I find these items is is far from pristine- and while I enjoy weathered antiques and authentic items that bear the evidence of a story, when it comes to leather items, often conditioner and dye make the difference between an item that belongs in the trash and an item that compliments a sophisticated equestrian-inspired look.
+I love decorating with old English riding boots and English saddles, but often the condition I find these items in is far from pristine.
+While I enjoy weathered antiques and authenticly storied items, when it comes to leather, often conditioner and dye make the difference between an item that belongs in the trash and an item that compliments a sophisticated equestrian-inspired look.

 Below is a great example of the transformation of a pair of riding boots from “ugh” to fab!
-These particular boots are a lower quality boot I stumbled across at a thrift store.
+I stumbled across these boots at a thrift store.
 Commonly with cheap riding boots, friction between the rider’s leg and the saddle discolors or even removes the dye from the inside of the boot.
-To restore these boots to condition worth display, the boots needed black dye added to the discolored surfaces.
+To restore these boots to display-condition, the boots needed black dye added to the discolored surfaces.

 1. Start by cleaning your leather item.
 It may be tempting to just wipe the item down, but leather goods like boots and saddles will have a tough gummy substance built up on the surface, a combination of dirt, horse sweat, and the oils present in leather.
 Scrubbing with soap and water is necessary to remove this residue.
 Use as little water as possible, but do clean thoroughly.
 Oiling later will restore any oils lost during cleaning.